Stability of fixed points in Poisson geometry and higher Lie theory

-If we now define a fixed point of $Q$ to be a fixed point of $Q^{(1)}$, theorem \ref{thm:liealgd1} in combination with remark \ref{rmk:liealg1} now yields a stability criterium for fixed points of Lie $n$-algebroids.\\ A Lie $n$-algebroid however contains more data than just the underlying almost Lie algebroid structure on its degree $-1$ part.
-Therefore, if we want to know if a fixed point is stable for nearby Lie $n$-algebroid structures, we might be able to do better, taking into account properties of other components of $Q$.
-For this theorem \ref{thm:mainthm} will be useful. \end{rmk}
+If we now define a fixed point of $Q$ to be a fixed point of $Q^{(1)}$, Theorem \ref{thm:liealgd1} in combination with Remark \ref{rmk:liealg1} now yields a stability criterion for fixed points of order $(1,0)$ of Lie $n$-algebroids.\\ A Lie $n$-algebroid however contains more data than just the underlying almost Lie algebroid structure on its degree $-1$ part.
+Therefore, if we want to know if a fixed point is stable for nearby Lie $n$-algebroid structures, we might be able to do better, taking into account properties of other components of $Q$. \end{itemize} \end{rmk}}